Interested in working with NRTG as an instructor? Find out more here!

 Sean has worked in and studied the field of biology and impact assessment since 1987 and in that time has gained experience in four Canadian provinces (British Columbia, Nova Scotia, New Brunswick, Newfoundland) working on a broad array of fish and wildlife, from periphyton to mammals.
 Sean’s experience has ranged widely from basic fieldwork to experimental biomechanics of crustaceans; from environmental impact analyses and fisheries issues through biogeography, philosophy, and sophisticated data analyses and modelling; from forests to the ocean.
 Sean has been, and strives to remain, a generalist in a world of hyper specialization and fascination with technology.

-R.T.
+Leeann Muggeridge, R.T.
 Bio

 Headshot of LeeAnn Muggeridge, Registered Technologist in Biology, Applied Biology Technician, and NRTG instructor.

-LeeAnn Muggeridge is a Registered Technologist in Biology (R.T.
+Leeann Muggeridge is a Registered Technologist in Biology (R.T.
 Biol) with the Alberta Society of Professional Biologists and an Applied Biology Technician (A.B.T) with the British Columbia College of Applied Biology.
-LeeAnn has a diploma in Marine Environmental Technology and a bachelor’s degree in Engineering and Applied Science from Memorial University of Newfoundland.
+Leeann has a diploma in Marine Environmental Technology and a bachelor’s degree in Engineering and Applied Science from Memorial University of Newfoundland.
 She has been working as an Environmental Specialist for 9+ years in Newfoundland and Labrador, Alberta, and British Columbia, specializing in construction management and monitoring, habitat assessments in natural and disturbed areas, wildlife management, and fisheries and aquatics.
 A portion of her career has focused on fish salvaging, fish habitat monitoring, and fish stranding projects to determine and minimize the effects on fish during infrastructure projects and mining operations.
-LeeAnn has been backpack electrofishing since 2018, which has become a useful tool in fish studies and the protection of fish for both large- and small-scale projects.
+Leeann has been backpack electrofishing since 2018, which has become a useful tool in fish studies and the protection of fish for both large- and small-scale projects.

 Thomas Munson